 The reasons for this is that the burnout management clinic will have licensed doctors including medical doctors and psychiatrists who are licensed to prescribe pharmaceutical medicine for the management or treatment of burnout and other conditions.

-A burnout coach isn’t licensed to prescribe pharmaceutical medicine but instead will have several natural healing techniques they will work on together with their client to shift their thoughts, feelings and negative sensations within minutes if they’re an effective coach.
+A burnout coach isn’t licensed to prescribe pharmaceutical medicine but instead will have several healing techniques they will work on together with their client to shift their thoughts, feelings and negative sensations within minutes if they’re an effective coach.

 With the right techniques, change can happen in a matter of seconds or minutes.

-In summary, the decision to visit a burnout clinic versus getting burnout coaching is a personal decision that will involve many factors, the primary one being the decision to take medicine vs using natural healing techniques, as well as time and cost considerations.
+In summary, the decision to visit a burnout clinic versus getting burnout coaching is a personal decision that will involve many factors, the primary one being the decision to take medicine vs using effective healing techniques, as well as time and cost considerations.

 How do I decide which burnout professional to work with?